BYU-PCCL/holodeck/docs/packages/Dexterity/CupGame/CupGame-HandEasy.rst

 CupGame-HandEasy
 ========================

-This scenario has a hand agent positioned directly in front of the table with the ball and cups.
+This scenario has a hand agent positioned directly in front of a table with three cups and a ball.

 Agents
 ------